 Although they were very much in love, at the beginning Neval and Mark couldn’t spend much time together.
 They lived far from each other and Neval doesn’t travel alone.
 So, their relationship could not really progress.
-These types of barriers can easily happen for people with learning disabilities – having a relationship can rely on getting the right support from your staff.
+These types of barriers can easily happen for people with learning disabilities.

 Neval’s keyworker realised Neval wasn’t happy and raised the possibility of the couple living together.
 After some discussion they decided that this was what they wanted to do.
-Neval’s staff worked hard offering emotional and practical support to help her with the move into Mark’s flat in 2006.
+Neval’s staff worked hard offering emotional and practical support to help her with the move into Mark’s flat.

 In the same way as any other couple, Neval and Mark didn’t know if their new relationship was going to survive.
 But the move proved successful for them both.
 They still live together today as loving partners and have left their loneliness behind them.

 While Mark receives support from another organisation, Neval gets 18 hours support a week from Choice Support.
-We believe that everyone has the right to have love and a range of relationships in their lives, with partners, family and friends.
+We believe people with learning disabilities and/or autism should be able to enjoy the same sexual and romantic freedoms as everyone else.
 But it’s challenging, because although relationships can be wonderful, enriching and life-enhancing, they are also sometimes difficult, painful and even abusive.

 We recognise our responsibility in this and both Neval and her staff can access our relationship training if they need it.
 Neval confides in some members of her staff, we raise any concerns we may have with Mark’s supporters, so the couple are supported through the highs and lows of their emotional relationship.
 They also get help with their everyday chores such as paying bills, completing forms, cooking, shopping, cleaning, personal care, housing issues and making and attending appointments.
 This enables them to remain living together independently.